pygame-community/eoc-infra/SPEC.md

 3. Each challenge must have a corresponding branch in `pygame-community/eoc-submissions` called `eoc<xxx>_challenge_name/info`, which itself contains a `submitters.txt` file (queried as `https://cdn.jsdelivr.net/gh/pygame-community/eoc-submissions@eoc007_matrixrain/info/submitters.txt`) listing up GitHub usernames of users who submitted, in order to build links like `https://github.com/pygame-community/eoc-submissions/archive/refs/heads/eoc007_matrixrain/ddorn.zip` to download a user's submission code and `challenge.json`, with `eoc<xxx>_challenge_name/__init__.py` serving as the entry point for `EraOfChallenges` to load a user's submission as a module at runtime.
 This `submitters.txt` file would be automatically updated by a GitHub Action inside `pygame-community:eoc-submissions` that triggers on every PR merge with branch names matching `eoc<xxx>_challenge_name/<username>`, appending the submitter's GitHub username to the file if not already present.

+## 2. Application Model

+In Pygame Community lore, Era of Challenges represent Apprentices aiming to become legendary Guardians of Hisstellis (formerly called Finistellis the origin realm of pygame snake) by undertaking trials at challenges on otherworldly adventures created by the Event Forgers, to eventually be able to protect Hisstellis from supernatural threats.

+EraOfChallenges is a meta-application consisting of 3 parts:

+1. Challenges: Modules containing challenge-specific APIs and assets, e.g. `eoc007_matrixrain`.
+2. Trials: Modules containing attempts at specific challenges by participants, e.g. `ddorn`'s attempt at `eoc007_matrixrain`.
+3. World Runners: Applications that allow running trials of challenges.

+In essence, challenges are the game definitions and boilerplate, trials are the game content made by participants from a game template provided by the Event Forgers, and worlds are the game engines that run the game content, also forged by Event Forgers.

+(to be continued...)

 All in all, these changes would lead to a far more scalable future for Era of Challenges.

 ```mermaid